About the Friends of Laguna Atascosa National Wildlife Refuge (FLANWR)

 No wonder so many concerned people like you (nature lovers, conservationists, wildlife watchers, volunteers, birders, photographers, outdoor enthusiasts, ranchers, educators, anglers, hunters, business people and more) have come together to support Friends of LANWR.

-We organize and host the annual Ocelot Conservation Festival in South Texas since 1997.
-In 2019, we also brought ocelot awareness to the Longhorn Cattle Company at our 'Afternoon with an Ocelot.'
-In the past we've hosted an annual ocelot Soiree, a fundraising event for Ocelot Conservation, and a 5K run through the Gladys Porter Zoo is a very popular event.
+Organized and hosted the annual Ocelot Conservation Festival in South Texas since 1997.
+In 2019 and 2020 , we also brought ocelot awareness to the Longhorn Cattle Company at our 'Afternoon with an Ocelot.'
+In the past we've hosted an oceot Soiree, a fundraising event for Ocelot Conservation.
+The annual 5K run through the Gladys Porter Zoo is a very popular event.

 Funded the purchase of live traps, trail cameras, and radio & GPS tracking collars for ocelot research.

-We partnered with USFWS to restore 153 acres of coastal prairie along Holly Beach, removed 8,500 lb of trash from the area, and and installed nearly 5,000 feet of fencing to prevent illegal dumping and offroading!
+Partnered with USFWS to restore 153 acres of coastal prairie along Holly Beach, removed 8,500 lbs. of trash from the area, and and installed nearly 5,000 feet of fencing to prevent illegal dumping and offroading!